bdraco/python-engineio-v3/docs/intro.rst

-.. engineio documentation master file, created by sphinx-quickstart on Sat Jun 13 23:41:23 2015.
+.. engineio_v3 documentation master file, created by sphinx-quickstart on Sat Jun 13 23:41:23 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.